yaperos/app-nodejs-codechallenge/README.md

 You can use any approach to store transaction data but you should consider that we may deal with high volume scenarios where we have a huge amount of writes and reads for the same data at the same time.
 How would you tackle this requirement?

 You can use Graphql;

-# Send us your challenge

-When you finish your challenge, after forking a repository, you **must** open a pull request to our repository.
-There are no limitations to the implementation, you can follow the programming paradigm, modularization, and style that you feel is the most appropriate solution.

-If you have any questions, please let us know.